 I am always shocked when people buy new cars!
-I have for a long time subscribed to the thought that owning a car is a privilege, not a rite.
+I have for a long time subscribed to the thought that owning a car is a privilege, not a right.
 When you buy a new car, the value sips out faster than the air in a ripped sail, but people still purchase.
 It’s odd that many believe that houses have become the new car, but that is a bit of a stretch.
-In fact, just today a CNN report highlighted that here in the Tacoma we may see values increase faster than any other spot in the nation.
+In fact, just today a CNN report highlighted that here in Tacoma we may see values increase faster than any other spot in the nation.
 How does that make you feel?
-Yet, most of us may have likely done nothing due to the fear that has be real or imagine over the nightly news or talk radio.
+Yet, most of us may have likely done nothing due to the fear that has to be real or imagined over the nightly news or talk radio.
 In any event, owning a house is still one of the smartest financial moves you can make, but building one is still better.
 Why?

 I own land already.

 Many of our clients, some that we have worked with for over 2 years, either bought or inherited land.
 Is that your situation?
 Then is this the time to build for you?